 This is in addition to Amanda Farrugia’s shock retirement on the eve of the season’s launch, who captained the Giants for 21 games across 3 seasons after being drafted at no. 64 2016.

 The Melbourne Demons recently announced the re-signing of coach Mick Stinear for his fifth season at the helm.
-He is currently one of just three inaugural team coaches remaining, with news about Craig Starcevich (Brisbane Lions) and Alan McConnell (GWS Giants) yet to be announced.
+He is currently one of just two inaugural team coaches remaining, with news about Craig Starcevich (Brisbane Lions) yet to be announced.

 North Melbourne have chosen not to renew Scott Gowans’ contract for 2021, after Gowans led the Roos to 11 wins and just three losses in their first two seasons in the competition.
 Men’s scout Darren Crocker has been named as Gowans’ replacement.